Thanthou/mobiledetailhub/docs/audits/API_CONTRACTS_AUDIT.md

 ✅ Route file has validation middleware: admin.js
 ✅ Body parsing with validation in admin.js
-✅ Route file has validation middleware: analytics.js
-✅ Body parsing with validation in analytics.js
 ✅ Route file has validation middleware: analytics.new.js ✅ Body parsing with validation in analytics.new.js
 ✅ Route file has validation middleware: auth.js